dashed/javascript-seed-project/README.md

 Minorly customized from [Node.gitignore](https://github.com/github/gitignore/blob/master/Node.gitignore) provided by GitHub.

-##

 Development Workflow
 ====================

 1. Run `gulp`.

+    This runs gulp.js and runs the default task, defined within `gulpfile.js`, which would run the **dev** task.

-    This runs gulp.js and executes contents of `gulpfile.js`, which compiles any and all the CoffeeScript files (with extension `.coffee`) under the **./coffee/** folder.
+  The dev task, in principle, run tasks which compile any and all the CoffeeScript files (with extension `.coffee`) under the **./coffee/** folder.
 Afterwards gulp would watch any CoffeeScript files and compile them individually as they're changed.

     All CoffeeScript files would be compiled to the **./src/** directory in the same directory structure as they're placed in the **./coffee/** folder.